WFutureW/hugo-weilai/content/resume/index.md

 - 2017 Participated in Chongqing municipal-level project-speciality visual communication design department

 ## Publication
+- **[When Gestures and Words Synchronize: Exploring A Human Lecturer’s Multimodal Interaction for the Design of Embodied Pedagogical Agents](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=-xeTHc8AAAAJ)**. *Lai Wei, Kenny K. N. Chow*. the 2023 Conference on Computer Supported Cooperative Work and Social Computing.
+CSCW 2023.
+- **[How Students Perceive Lecturers' Gestures?
+An Exploration In Gesture-meaning Matching Toward Embodied Pedagogical Agent Design](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&user=-xeTHc8AAAAJ)**. *Lai Wei, Kenny K. N. Chow*.
+International Association of Societies of Design Research Congress.
+IASDR 2023.
+- **[Who Shapes the Network of a Pedagogical Space?
+Clues from the Movements in the Physical Places](https://link.springer.com/chapter/10.1007/978-3-031-20436-4_14)**. *Lai Wei, Kenny K. N. Chow*.
+International Conference on Advances in Mobile Computing and Multimedia Intelligence.
+MoMM 2022.
-- **[Interface, Pedagogical Agents and Chatbox in Virtual Learning Environments: An Eye Tracking Experiment]()**. *Lai Wei, Kenny K. N. Chow*.
+- **[Interface, Pedagogical Agents and Chatbox in Virtual Learning Environments: An Eye Tracking Experiment](https://link.springer.com/chapter/10.1007/978-981-19-4472-7_28)**. *Lai Wei, Kenny K. N. Chow*.
 In The ninth Congress of the International Association of Societies of Design Research.
 IASDR 2021.
 - Investgating the Use of Folk Art Elements in Domestic Animation Films,*Lai Wei*, 2019
 - Researching on 'Five-Dimensional'Assessment and Evaluation System of Illustration Design,*Lai Wei*, 2019
 - The Practicability of Dynamic Image Design to Visual Education in the Context of Contemporary Visual Culture,*Lai Wei*, 2018